Application Deadline: March 1, 2019, 11:59 PM

 Specifications: 2 pages max., written by mentor

 Faculty members should address how they will mentor their student in research.
-This will include practical communication mechanisms (e.g., frequency of mentor-student meetings? how often? in person? email? skype?), how the mentor will train the student in research methods and how the mentor will assess achievement of the student’s learning objectives.
+This will include practical communication mechanisms (e.g., frequency and method of mentor-student meetings), how the mentor will train the student in research methods, and how the mentor will assess achievement of the student’s learning objectives.

 4. Faculty Mentor Availability Form